 Happy Valentine Day everyone!
 We would like to give our biological slant on this romantic date.
 The Internet is ripe with dating techniques and romantic proposals, ranging from original to pure nonsense.
 Here we want to show you yet another way to communicate your love for someone: say it with leaves!
 Johann Wolfgang von Goethe…

-Strangers in the animal tree (Part1)
+Micrognathozoans and Cycliophorans-Strangers in the animal tree (I)

 Greek mythology invades biodiversity!